ctb/titus-blog/src/2018-communicating-outside-consortia.md

 I think there are many reasons.
 It's not just about [communicating science more effectively](http://blogs.nature.com/naturejobs/2017/11/20/why-scientists-should-communicate-science-getting-to-the-heart-of-the-matter/), although that's part of it; it's also about:

 * communicating about what big, expensive consortia are doing that's worthwhile;

 * gaining buy-in for consortium decisions from the wider community.
-This is particularly important for efforts like the #CommonsPilot, where we are hoping to  identify and implement good standards and build a community of practice.
+This is particularly important for efforts like the
+  #CommonsPilot, where we are hoping to identify and implement good
+  standards and build a community of practice.

 * getting feedback (negative and positive) on consortium decisions.
 If we're picking tech that is out of date or old or bad, we should know - and we don't always!

+Perhaps the *best* reason, though, is that external communication can help people *internal* to the Consortium understand what's going on.
+I've often found that there are relatively few people truly "in the loop" in any given situation, and a commitment to external communication of internal decisions can actually help communicate those same internal decisions **internally**.

+Or, to put it another way, if you're not communicating in one venue, you're probably not communicating well in *any* venue.

 ## So, what's the status, anyway?